LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **DisablePendingFlowActionsApi** (v1.50.0): disables the API that retrieves information from pending participants for documents.
 This will prevent the pending participants to be displayed in the documents page.

+* **DocumentExpirationTime** (v1.54.0): defines the document expiration time in timespan format (`HH:mm:ss`).
+By the default (if not set) it considers the expiration time as the end of the day in the configured default timezone.
+This option should only be used if the default timezone is Brasilia Standard Time (GMT-3).

 <a name="billing-settings" />
 ###  *Billing* Settings (v1.40.0)